Founder of special needs charity sentenced to life in prison for sexually abusing autistic child

 Prosecutors say Grover gave gifts to his victims as a reward for volunteering.

-During the hearing Thursday, five people delivered victim impact statements, telling judge Mendoza that Grover’s victims were traumatized for life.
+During the hearing on Thursday, five people delivered victim impact statements, telling Judge Mendoza that Grover’s victims were traumatized for life.

 Many victims expressed having nightly nightmares, feeling shame, and having a long healing journey ahead.